Kiska: World War II (1939–1945)

 That night the Imperial Japanese Navy warships, thinking they were engaged by Americans, shelled and attempted to torpedo the island of Little Kiska where the Japanese soldiers were waiting to embark.
 Admiral Ernest King reported to the secretary of the Navy, Frank Knox, that the only things that remained on the island were dogs and freshly brewed coffee.
 Knox asked for an explanation and King responded, "The Japanese are very clever.
-Their dogs can brew coffee."
+Their dogs can brew coffee".

 Since World War II

-The Japanese occupation site on the island is now a National Historic Landmark and part of Aleutian Islands World War II National Monument.
+In 1985 the Japanese occupation site on the island was designated a National Historic Landmark and part of Aleutian Islands World War II National Monument.
 The island is also a part of the Alaska Maritime National Wildlife Refuge (AMNWR) and contains the largest colony of least auklets (over 1,160,000 birds) and crested auklets.
 Research biologists from Memorial University of Newfoundland have been studying the impact of introduced Norway rats on the seabirds of Kiska since 2001.

 Much of the aftermath of World War II is still evident in Kiska.
 The slow erosion processes on the tundra have had little effect on the bomb craters still visible both from the ground and in satellite images on the hills surrounding the harbor.
 Numerous equipment dumps, tunnels (some concrete-lined), Japanese gun emplacements, shipwrecks, and other war relics can be found, all untouched since 1943.

 In 1983, a memorial plaque was placed on Kiska by the 87th Mountain Infantry Regiment, inscribed:

 To the men of Amphibious Task Force 9 who fell here August 1943 placed here August 1983 by 87th Mountain Infantry Regiment.

+In September 1989, divers from the United States Navy rescue and salvage ship USS Safeguard (ARS-50) surveyed the wreck of the Imperial Japanese Navy submarine Ro-65, which sank in the harbor at Kiska with the loss of 19 lives on November 3, 1942.

 On August 22, 2007, the submarine USS Grunion, which disappeared with a crew of 70 during World War II, was found in 1000. m of water off Kiska.

+There were no alterations to the landscape since World War II including the traces of the war.
+Unexploded ammunition is scattered throughout the landscape.

 In fiction

 Renamed "Skira", the island was used as the setting for the Codemasters video game Operation Flashpoint: Dragon Rising.
-The fictionalized version of the island is relocated closer to Russia and China, but the island's topography is replicated near-exactly, with elements of the game designed around it, instead of vice versa.
+The fictionalized version of the island is relocated closer to Russia and China, but the island's topography is replicated almost exactly.